top of page

 -

 I heard something about Venmo, PayPal, and 1099-Ks.
-What’s up with that?"The IRS has announced that the $600 reporting threshold for third-party platforms, such as Venmo, Paypal, or Stripe, will NOT go into effect for the 2023 tax filing season (2022 tax year).
-We are waiting to find out if, for future years, you may receive a 1099-K from these payment platforms if you had more than $600 in business transactions - that is to say, a transaction that was tagged as "paying for a good or service" rather than "paying friends and family."
+What’s up with that?The IRS has announced that the $600 reporting threshold for third-party platforms, such as Venmo, Paypal, or Stripe, will NOT go into effect for the 2024 tax filing season (2023 tax year).
+For tax year 2023, you will receive a 1099-K from these payment platforms if you had business transactions that exceed $20,000 and 20 transactions - that is to say, transactions that were tagged as "paying for a good or service" rather than "paying friends and family."
+The IRS has delayed the $600 reporting threshold, and has announced that they are planning a $5,000 threshold for the 2024 tax year.
 This link on Venmo's website provides a good overview.
-If/when this happens, this income will be reported on your Schedule C. Personal transactions on payment platforms do not have to be reported as income.
+When this is finally implemented, this income will be reported on your Schedule C. Personal transactions on payment platforms do not have to be reported as income.
 Remember, all self-employment income must be reported on your Schedule C, regardless of whether it's on a 1099-NEC or 1099-K.

 charitable deduction